-If you find that coloring products like Just for Men fade very soon after applying or hardly take at all, it means you've got more than 20 percent gray.
+If you find that coloring products like Just for Men fade very soon after applying or hardly take at all, it means you're more than 20 percent gray.

 Gray beard hair is coarse and resistant to chemicals, so you’ll need to soften it in order that the dye can penetrate the hair shaft.
-You’ll also have to use a permanent colorant for long lasting results.
+You’ll also need a permanent colorant for long lasting results.

 How to Soften Beard Hair Before Dyeing

 Softening or pre-treating a beard or mustache before dyeing is very easy.

 Using a brush, apply 20 volume cream developer lotion to your unwashed beard or mustache and leave on for ten minutes.
 Rinse with lukewarm water and towel dry.

 Now you are ready to dye.

 You can buy developer lotion from a beauty supplier or order it online.